jonaskay/flashover-middleman/source/2018-08-17-solving-click-uncertainty-with-important.html.markdown

 Underlines and blue text color signify clickable links.
 Rounded borders, gradients, and shadows signify buttons.

 Make your text headings blue and people will try to open them in a new tab.
-Add a border and a background color to the headings and people will try to tap them.
+Add a border and a background color to your headings and people will try to tap them.

 Trying to make things look pretty is not really an excuse to ignore these signifiers.
 Remember that the difference between good and bad design is not only about esthetics.
 Good design gets out of the way of the user.
 Bad design stands in the way of the user.